 Review: Review: StoneDine, Jordan Pine, March 9, 2010

-There are a handful of postings about StoneDine on this site with one describing in detail a customer's frustration with the ordering and pricing process.
-Another poster, however, says that StoneDine is well worth the price and works great.
+There are a handful of postings about StoneDine on GardenWeb.com, with one in particular describing in detail a customer's frustration with the ordering and pricing process.
+A few others contend, however, that StoneDine is well worth the price and works great.

 The Titan Peeler is a handheld kitchen tool with dual stainless-steel serrated blades, designed to peel very thinly.
 The basic kit includes a multi-bladed julienne tool, and sometimes it's sold with an accessory that converts the Titan Peeler into a mandoline slicer.